m27315/adept_student/README.md

 * Develop survey taking portion of app.
 * Develop survey reporting statistics.
 * Develop an optional login system for resuming long classes and viewing past results.
+* Develop an optional login system (or document Apache password/deny system) to firewall course editing from course taking.
 * Develop a web-based installation script, similar to phpBB and other PHP web-apps.
 * Develop a theme installation and switcher, similar to Wordpress.